Local persistence

 Permanent event subscriptions are composed of:

-event consumer, which is the action to perform upon trigger of the event filter.
-Five Consumer classes are available:The
+* An `event consumer`, which is the action to perform upon trigger of the event filter.\

 **Live forensics**